Friday, 6 September 2013

 So, it shouldn't come as any surprise to anyone that this handsome fellow adorns the dining room wall at our house:

 Yeah, I'm getting my blog on on Friday, not Saturday.
-Saturday I'll be slashing my wrists or crying into a whiskey.
+Saturday I'll be crying into a whiskey.
 I've never been a great one for drinking whiskey, but I think it'll be a good day to start.